Crabman-DF-Mods/dwarfcrafted/README.md

 ### Creatures from Minecraft Dungeons (including DLC)
 - __Redstone Cubes:__ cube-shaped chunks of solid redstone, given life by magic.
 They are found underground.
 - __Redstone Golems:__ magically animated statues made of redstone, with a stone coating.
 They are found underground.
+- __Redstone Monstrosities:__ massive, horned, magically animated statues made of redstone, with a stone coating, and the ability to spit fireballs.
+They are found underground.
 - __Tropical Slimes (Hidden Depths):__ cube-shaped chunks of living slime and water, with tropical fish swimming around in their watery layers.
 They live in oceans.

 ### Creatures from Minecraft Story Mode